Shieh Jhy-wey

-Shieh Jhy-wey (謝志偉 (Xie Zhiwei, Hsieh4 Chih4-wei3); born on January 6, 1955) is a Taiwanese politician and diplomat who is currently the Taiwanese Representative to Germany, serving since August 2016.
-Previously, he served as director-general of Government Information Office from 2007 to 2008.
+Shieh Jhy-wey (謝志偉 (Xie Zhiwei, Hsieh4 Chih4-wei3); born on January 6, 1955) is a Taiwanese politician and diplomat who is currently the Taiwanese Representative to the EU and Belgium, serving since August 2025.
+Previously, he served as Taiwanese Representative to Germany from 2016 to 2025, and as director-general of Government Information Office from 2007 to 2008.

 Early life and education

-Born in Keelung, Taiwan, Shieh attended Banqiao Senior High School and studied German language at Soochow University.
-He received a German Academic Exchange Service scholarship to study in Germany and received a doctorate (Doctor of Letters) from Ruhr University Bochum in 1987.
+Shieh was born in Keelung, Taiwan, in 1955.
+After attending Banqiao Senior High School, he graduated from Soochow University in 1977 with a Bachelor of Arts in the German language and obtained a Master of Arts in German studies from Fu Jen Catholic University in 1980.
+He then received a German Academic Exchange Service scholarship to pursue doctoral studies in Germany.
+He earned his Ph.D. in German literature from Ruhr University Bochum in 1987.

 After returning to Taiwan in 1987, Shieh participated in various activist movements such as Wild Lily student movement.

 Shieh was formerly dean of Soochow University's School of Foreign Languages and Cultures.

 Political career

 Representative to Germany

 In 2005, Shieh was appointed Taiwanese Representative to Germany, serving from May 2005 to June 2007.
 An official who worked with Shieh recounted, "On one occasion Shieh selected a crowded street corner.
 Standing there, he began to introduce himself to people in fluent German and tried hard to bring their attention to Taiwan-related issues."